 Marketing and Goodreads

-What may be of interest to MWSA members is the giveaways on Goodreads.
-Any member who has used the site for a while can list their book in the giveaways … this is where you offer to send a free copy of your book to a fixed number of Goodreads members who enter to win that book.
-When I tried it I offered 5 copies of my book and 479 people entered to get a copy (http://www.goodreads.com/giveaway/show/26373-circle-of-service-secretary-of-the-air-force-michael-w-wynne-the-fam).
-Goodreads does the random selection and notifies you who the winners are – all you do is mail the free copies, so the expense is minimal.
-The quid pro quo in giveaways is that the people who enter to win are encouraged to write up a review and post it on the Goodreads site … if they do, this provides a bit of publicity for your book.
+Giveaways is where an author offers to send free copies of their book to a fixed number of Goodreads members who enter to win that book.
+When I tried it I offered 5 copies of my book and 479 people entered to get a copy.
+This means 479 people read over my brief copy description and took an interest in the book … all free publicity.
+Goodreads performed a random selection from among the 479 that entered and notified me who the winners were – all I did was mail the free copies, so the expense was minimal.
+The hoped-for result in giveaways is that the people who win a free copy write up a review and post it on the Goodreads site … if they do, this provides a bit of publicity for the book.